 Concessions offered for

-I have some reduced cost availability for students, the unemployed or those on low income.
+I have a limited number of reduced cost spaces for students, the unemployed or those on low income.
 Check with me regarding this.

 Each session will be for 50 minutes, usually weekly.